fu5ha/grayolson.me/content/blog/posts/programming/graphics/cse470hw3.md

 I didn't write a blog on assignment 2 because it's wasn't overly interesting--just making a set of rotating cubes.
 However, assignment 3 was fairly fun and interesting and I think deserves its own blog post.
 First, you can visit this page to get a demo of what it is: https://termhn.github.io/asu-cse470/assignment3

+The same concepts talked about in this and the next blog post are also the basis for this more complete scene renderer that I made which is based on a simplified version of THREE.js' structure: https://termhn.github.io/asu-cse470/assignment4

 The main interesting things that are happening here are the creation of the surface(s) of revolution and the lighting calculations.

 The surfaces of revolution are built by first creatng a parameterized curve like so: